tryhackmeltd/docs.tryhackme.com/docs/room-creation/getting-started.md

 - The limits on VM OS types are because of AWS CLI, not imposed by TryHackMe.
 Notably, this means you cannot use any Debian after Debian 8.
 - Windows installs MUST be booting off an MBR partition, GPT will not work and will fail to convert
 - DO NOT activate Windows.
-TryHackMe uses AWS licensing for these
+TryHackMe uses AWS licensing for these For more information on the AWSCLI requirements, see https://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html If you do not follow these requirements, VM conversion will fail.